KavidiDeSilva/findbdayfromnic/README.md

 # NIC Number Reader
 This is a simple web application that allows users to enter their National Identity Card (NIC) number and retrieve their date of birth, gender, and age.
-The application is built using HTML, CSS, and JavaScript.
+The form currently only supports the old format of NIC numbers, but it provides a simple and user-friendly interface for obtaining this information.
+The code uses JavaScript and the Date object to perform the necessary calculations, and it can easily be integrated into other web applications.

 ## How to Use
 - Clone the repository to your local machine.